solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 }
 ```

-The account balance of `EpochRewardsReserve` is equal to the total amount (in the
+The `reward_balance` field is equal to the total amount of all rewards to be
-`AccountInfo::lamports` field) of all rewards to be distributed in a block.
-And
+distributed in a block.

+And the account balance balance of `EpochRewardsReserve` (aka.
+`AccountInfo::lamports`) should be equal to `reward_balance`.
+However,
-the `reward_balance` field shadow the `AccountInfo::lamports`.
-The
+the `reward_balance` could be so small that it is less than the
+threshold for `rent exemption`.
+To prevent that from happening,  the account
+balance of `EpochRewardsReserve` (aka. `AccountInfo::lamports`) is set to
+`max(reward_balance, rent_exemption)`.

+When the reward distribution completes, any extra lamports in
+`EpochRewardReserve` account's `AccountInfo::lamports`- due to unforeseen
+deposits or the extra amount for rent exemption, will be burned.

-`reserve_hash` is computed from the rewards in the block as follows.
+The `reserve_hash` is computed from the rewards in the block as follows.
 ```
 reserve_hash = hash([(stake_account_key, reward_amount)])
 ```